kaishin/redalemeden.com/content/posts/2022-01-18-static-blog-svelte-part-1/index.md

 But that’s too much hassle; I’ve been too spoiled by [mdx.js](https://mdxjs.com) in React-land, and I wanted to find something similar for Svelte.
 It didn’t take me long to come across exactly what I was looking for: [mdsvex](https://mdsvex.com).

-I know, naming things in the JS ecosystem got out of hand for a while now, but both of these libraries allow you to write markdown alongside scripts, components, and other modern JS goodies.
-On paper this would upset every purist I know—and I know quite a lot of them!—but in practice it means I can start with plain markdown and add inline interactive bits and pieces whenever I need to, without having to rewrite the entire page as HTML first.
+I know, naming things in the JS ecosystem got quite out of hand, but both of these libraries allow you to write markdown alongside scripts, components, and other modern JS goodies.
+On paper this would upset every purist I know—and I know quite a lot of them!—but in practice it means I can start with plain markdown and add inline interactive bits and pieces whenever I need to, without having to rewrite the entire page in HTML first.

 Let’s start by adding the _mdsvex_ dependency.
 It might sound like an antibiotic, but you can add it just like any other `npm` library!